One of the most useful tasks that writers can give themselves during revising is keying in the whole text all over

 It’s amazing what comes up, and also how easily you can start to see (and feel) things anew: simple word repetitions, or slips of the keyboard.
 Or garbled syntax.
 And yes – maybe your beta readers were right in saying that phrase was too cute, now you come to type it again.
 And you know – that scene is in fact too boring to retype, so maybe it’s just too boring?!
 There – a darling murdered more easily than you imagined.
 (Don’t be too brutal for its own sake, though.)

-This is something we discussed in the Craft of Revising workshop on Saturday, where a number of people were enthusiastic about the idea.
+This is something we discussed in the Craft of Revising workshop in June 2018, where a number of people were enthusiastic about the idea.
 Isabel Costello, who attended that class, made a post about her own experience of retyping a draft on her blog The Literary Sofa – A Novel Process – the ‘Re-type Draft’:

 Some writers, of course, write very deliberately: John Updike, Marilynne Robinson, Cynthia Ozick, Eliot Weinberger.
 Or they write spontaneously: Jack Kerouac, apparently (though we know that is a bit of a myth).
 They are planners, or process each word emphatically as they come out, or they are geniuses.
 And good luck to them!
 But not everyone works that way – or can work that way, or wants to work that way.

 You could even consider starting each major revision in an entirely fresh document.

 Rewriting has negative associations – as if we’ve done something wrong in the earlier drafts.
 But it’s remarkably liberating to actively incorporate it into your process.
 Free yourself!
-Embrace rewriting, and freshen your writing in the process.
+Embrace rewriting, and freshen your work in the process.